 Based on the Task Force’s input, ASHG will focus its diversity and inclusion efforts on increasing participation of people from underrepresented ancestries; sex; gender identity and sexual orientation; disability; and economic disparity.

 “We are proud to represent and serve the diverse and vibrant genetics and genomics research community,” said Dana Crawford, PhD, ASHG Director and chair of the Diversity and Inclusion Task Force.
 “Our aspiration as an association is that the people powering this great sector will represent a wide range of backgrounds and perspectives.
 We believe that by focusing on diversity and inclusion, we’re empowering not only the people who make up our member organization, but also the world around us.
 As we grow these efforts, we believe they will help generate better decision-making, promote the most innovative and forward-thinking research, and engage more people in genetics and genomics advances.”

 The Task Force continues its work.
 It is exploring strategies for collecting better data in many areas and ensuring the Society’s committees are including diversity goals in their priority programming over the next three to five years.
-Over the last two years, the Society has made headway to increase diverse representation on its board and committees and launched the Human Genetics Scholars Initiative, in valued partnership with the National Human Genome Research Institute (NHGRI), Biogen, and Color.
+Over the last two years, the Society has made headway to increase diverse representation on its board and committees and launched the Human Genetics Scholars Initiative, in valued partnership with the National Human Genome Research Institute (NHGRI) and Biogen.
 ASHG also expanded its developing country travel awards in partnership with NHGRI, H3Africa, and PerkinElmer Genomics and introduced reduced membership dues and meeting registrations for people from developing countries.
 This will ultimately provide greater access for new and diverse scientific professionals in the U.S. and internationally to become more involved in the Society early in their careers and thereby broaden the reach and impact of the genetics and genomics research community and its relevance to broad human health and wellbeing.